maxzerbini/oauth/README.md

 ## Authorization Server
 The Authorization Server is implemented by the struct _OAuthBearerServer_ that manages two grant types of authorizations (password and client_credentials).
-This Authorization Server is made to provide authorization token usable for consumimg resource's API.
+This Authorization Server is made to provide authorization token usable for consuming resources API.

 ### Password grant type
 _OAuthBearerServer_ supports password grant type allowing the token generation for username / password credentials.